 BUENO HEP/HSE, sponsored by the University of Colorado's BUENO Center for Multicultural Education, is a High School Equivalency Program (HEP) that offers instruction in the subject and skill areas necessary to help students with job-entry level studies.
-Actual length of study varies with the individual's educational abilities.
+The actual length of study varies with the individual's educational abilities.
 In addition, simulated tests are administered to determine readiness for appropriate college-level classes and for the official HSE tests.
 At that time, the student and instructor evaluate the student's progress.

-The BUENO HEP/HSE Center is located in Humanities Center, Room 130.
-For additional information, interested students should contact the BUENO HEP office 719-384-6848.
+The BUENO HEP/HSE Center is located in McBride Hall, Room 105.
+For additional information, interested students should contact the BUENO HEP office 719-384-6848 or email: Otero-BuenoHepGED@otero.edu